This is the multi-page printable view of this section. Click here to print.

 How it works:

-// Step 1: Define an Option type
+// Step 1: Define an Option type (options apply to config, not the public type)

-type Option func(*Config)
+type Option func(*config)

 // Step 2: Create constructor that accepts options

-func New(opts ...Option) (*Config, error) {
+func New(opts ...Option) (*PublicType, error) {

 cfg := defaultConfig() // Start with defaults